-The key to rolling out the dough is to generously flour (NOT LIGHTLY) your work surface and flip the dough every 2-3 rolls, adding more flour if necessary to assure that it doesn’t stick.
-Roll the dough to about 1/4″ thickness and use a pizza cutter to trim it into an even rectangle.
-Then roll it out, spread it with your favorite jam and the uber-cinnamony nut and sugar mixture.
+To roll out the dough, flour your work surface well to assure that it doesn’t stick.
+Roll the dough to about 1/4? thickness and use a pizza cutter to trim it into an even rectangle.
+Then spread it with your favorite jam and the uber-cinnamony nut and sugar mixture.
 Roll it up like a jelly roll and chill until very firm (overnight for me).

-- 3 sticks (12 ounces) butter, at room temperature
+- 3 sticks butter 12 ounces, at room temperature

 - 1/2 teaspoon salt